You see the price of crude oil out there, ladies and gentlemen?

 Hillary is disappointed in Obama's response.

-It's not even Jewan yet, folks.
+It's not even June yet, folks.

-We've got the bylaws committee tomorrow on the rules committee.
+We've got the bylaws committee tomorrow on the Rules Committee.

-If I'm the Democrat Party, I'm looking at this, and I'm saying, how can we do this?
+If I'm the Democrat Party, I'm looking at this and I'm saying, how can we do this?

-Do you they have to know what lies ahead?
+They have to know what lies ahead.

 And of course, there are these rumors circulating.

-And I don't know if this is true, but there are a number of people suggest, and I first heard this, by the way, when I was gone those uh Monday and Tuesday of last week, that there's a video, and that the Republican Party supposedly has it now, of Michelle Obama speaking from the pulpit in this church talking about whitey.
+And I first heard this, by the way, when I was going those Monday and Tuesday of last week, that there's a video, and the Republican Party supposedly has it now, of Michelle Obama speaking from the pulpit in this church talking about whitey.

-I don't care if it's unacceptable, snurkly.
+I don't care if it's unacceptable, snirdly.

 I mean, I'm just reporting what's out there.